Skip to main content

 Gum Contouring

 Gum contouring is a cosmetic procedure that changes the shape of your gums.
-During this procedure, a dentist may remove any excessive gum tissue causing a “gummy” smile or a high amount of gum display when smiling.
+During this procedure, a dentist may remove excess gum tissue that causes a “gummy” smile or too much gum display when you smile.

 Who Benefits From Cosmetic Procedures?

-The most common age groups undergoing cosmetic dental procedures are those between 31 to 40 years old (38 percent) and 41 to 50 (32 percent).
-Ninety-six percent of esthetic dentistry patients are also female.
+The most common age groups undergoing cosmetic dental procedures are those between 31 and 40 years old (38 percent) and 41 to 50 (32 percent).
+Ninety-six percent of esthetic dentistry patients are female.

 The people who benefit the most from cosmetic dentistry are those who have: